A dream home, whether lavish or small, contemporary, traditional or neither depends on who lives in that home.

 We’ve owned several homes through the years, each one more elaborate.
-Now that we’ve retired, living on a fixed income’s caused us to be more frugal in our choices.
+Now that we’ve retired, living on a fixed income’s causes us to be more frugal in our choices.

 My 1903 Knabe Parlor Grand piano’s moved with us every time.
 I earn extra income through teaching private piano lessons.

 Now that I’m freelance writing, that income supports my efforts.
-Building websites costs quite a bit.
+Building websites costs some.

 The title of this article “Dream Home” might be misleading.
-“Home Is Where You find Your Heart” could be more appropriate.
+“Dream Home; Find Your Heart There” would be more appropriate.
 My heart loves everywhere I’ve lived.
-I’ve found love there; parental love, spousal love, my own love for my wonderful surroundings.
+I’ve found love there; parental love, spousal love, my own love for wonderful surroundings.

 Love is all that matters.